lana-20/appium-pom-theory/README.md

 How does a page object expose high-level user actions or data?
 As methods or properties of a class, of course!
 And just like any other class methods, these can take parameters.
 So we can think of a "login" action as actually a method that takes two parameters: a username and a password.
 Again, when we think of high-level user actions, we are not considering the "how", we're just considering the "what" in an abstract way.
 A login action conceptually has two pieces of information required to complete it: the username and password.
 And so these are the parameters that the login method should take.

 So given that the page object knows how to implement high-level user actions and expose those actions as methods, what are the responsibilities of the testcases, then?

+### The Responsibilities of a Testcase
+- Instantiate and use page objects in order to define high-level user flows.
+(More or less never referring to Ul elements or even the driver object).
+- Make assertions (explicit or implicit) on the state of the app to prove that things are working as expected.
+- The separation between the Page Object and the Testcase is a very useful separation of concerns, that encourages readability of testcases, reduces duplication, and increases overall organization.

 The first responsibility is to instantiate and use page objects in order to construct user flows at a high level.
 Testcases should *never* need to know about UI elements, or access them directly.
 In fact, testcases should never, or should rarely, need to use the WebDriver session object at all!
 The responsibility of the test case is to define a user flow using high-level user actions, and certainly users don't care or know about "drivers".